 About Susan B. Anthony

-As a teenager she attended anti-slavery meetings where sometimes in attendance were Frederick Douglass and William Lloyd Garrison.
-Douglass and his wife first wife Anna and second wife Helen are also buried in Mount Hope Cemetery.
+As a teenager, she attended anti-slavery meetings where sometimes in attendance were Frederick Douglass and William Lloyd Garrison.
+Douglass and his first wife Anna and second wife Helen are also buried in Mount Hope Cemetery.

 “I forged the thunderbolts and she fired them.”

 – Elizabeth Cady Stanton on Susan B. Anthony

 With the Civil War on the horizon in 1856, Susan became an agent for the American Anti-Slavery Society and arranged meetings, made speeches, passed out leaflets and dealt with hostile mobs that hung images of her in effigy and dragged those images through the streets.
 She was also part of the Underground Railroad she wrote in her diary in 1861 “Fitted out a fugitive slave for Canada with the help of Harriet Tubman.”
 Harriet Tubman lived not far from Susan in Auburn, NY.